varshapalat/batch-data-pipeline/kafka-python-producer/README.md

 ## Basic Kafka producer

 ## Purpose
-Purpose is to generate stream of messages to demonstrate integration with Spark streaming.
+The purpose of this repo is to generate a stream of messages to demonstrate integration with Spark streaming.
 This producer includes sample data from citybikes.
 It will produce one event every second for almost one hour.

-## Pre-reqs
+## General setup instructions
-* Java
-* Kafka
-* Python
+* Clone this repo
+* Java: `brew cask install java`
+* Python: `brew install python`

 ## Instructions to install Kafka on MacOS
-* `brew cask install java`
 * `brew install kafka`
 * `brew services start zookeeper`
 * `brew services start kafka`